 Michigan Economic Development Corporation

 Michigan’s small businesses negatively impacted by the COVID-19 virus can now apply for the Michigan Small Business Relief Program.
-The program will provide up to $20 million in grants and loans to provide economic assistance to Michigan’s small businesses.
-Grants will be administered by 15 local and nonprofit economic development organizations (EDOs) around Michigan.
+The program will provide grants and loans to provide economic assistance to Michigan’s small businesses.
+Grants will be administered by local and nonprofit economic development organizations (EDOs) around Michigan.

 West Michigan COVID-19 Coalition